What to watch

 - A large board is needed to avoid boundary effects.

-- The final ash contains still lifes, oscillators, and escaping gliders.
+- The final ash contains still lifes, oscillators, and six escaping gliders.

 Methuselahs